tAndreani/IPVARIABLE/README.md

 ```
 Let N be the number of replicates for a given protein;
-   let S be the segments for a given genome;
+Let S be the segments for a given genome;
-      let P be the number of peaks detected in a genomic segment;
+Let P be the number of peaks detected in a genomic segment;
     for every segment in s;
         if P = 0, then assign an NA
         if in between two NA P is < N, then reproducibility score at each segment is 0
               else,
         reproducibility score at each segment is 1
-      return several lists of reproducible and not reproducible regions where a region is defined as consecutive segments
 ```

 For our study n represents the number of replicates for each protein under investigation in a given cell type, s the segments of the genome considering a window size of 200 base pairs, p is the number of peaks in every genomic segment.
 Consecutive segments with a signal reaching as a max value n are considered as reproducible regions and assigned with a value of 1.
 Opposite, consecutive segments with a signal reaching a max value lower than n are considered as not reproducible regions and assigned with a value of 0.
 The output is a table with a list of regions that are reproducible and not reproducible that will be further aggregated for all the protein under study.
 Schematic represenation can be observed in the Fig. 2 below.